-PROPOSAL Relocation of Electricians DCAS PROJECT II N/A STATUS Modified AGENCY Department of Transportation (DOT) Human Resources / Facilities and Security Management AREA SERVED Citywide FACILITY TYPE Operational FACILITY DOMAIN Core infrastructure and transportation PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.
-PROPOSED LOCATION 47-25 34 th Street Queens, CD 2 SIZE Square footage: 103,544 Staff: 65 Clients to be served: 0 Parking spaces: n/a SPACE USE TYPE Office: Administrative field office Parking / vehicle storage Warehouse / storage Maintenance / repair facility PROPOSED ACTION Relocation PUBLIC PURPOSE Describe program services and goals: DOT's Traffic Operations Yard located at 45-03 37th Avenue in Queens is the agency's primary streetlight storage facility and ITS (Intelligent Transportation Systems - cameras, switches) electric shop.
-Streetlight warehouse has moved to 101 Varick Avenue in Brooklyn.
-Electricians will move to 47-25 34th Street in Queens.
-Describe why current space(s) is (are) inadequate: The Department of Environmental Protection (DEP) needs to construct a new facility at this location.
+PROPOSAL Relocation of Electricians DCAS PROJECT ID N/A STATUS In Progress AGENCY Department of Transportation (DOT) Human Resources / Facilities and Security Management AREA SERVED Citywide FACILITY TYPE Operational FACILITY DOMAIN Core infrastructure and transportation PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.
+PROPOSED LOCATION 47-25 34 th Street Queens, CD 2 SIZE Square footage: 103,544 Staff: 65 Clients to be served: 0 Parking spaces: n/a SPACE USE TYPE Office: Administrative field office Parking / vehicle storage Warehouse / storage Maintenance / repair facility PROPOSED ACTION Relocation PUBLIC PURPOSE The Department of Environmental Protection (DEP) needs to construct a new facility at this location.
 As such, the DOT operation must relocate in its entirety.
-If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: DOT would relinquish 45-03 37 th Avenue in Queens to DEP.
+If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: DEGIDED DATE OF DOT would relinquish 45-03 37 th Avenue in Queens to DEP.
 DESIRED DATE OF OCCUPANCY n/a SITING CRITERIA Truck access Highway access Proximity to DOT-approved NYC Truck Routes (e.g., Thomson Ave., Jackson Ave., Borden Ave.)
-LAST APPEARED FY 2021-2022 FIRST PROPOSED FY 2020-2021
+LAST APPEARED FY 2024-2025 FIRST PROPOSED FY 2020-2021